Franciskadtt/voyager/TESTING.md

     2. Fix Warnings for background and border colour: Remove border colour.
     3. Fix Warning for unknown vendors: Remove vendor extensions.
     4. Fix Error: change element to anchor tag for to clear storage.
+- only errors and warnings left are from 3rd party apps (no errors or warnings for https://franciskadtt.github.io/voyager/)

 ### [W3C Markup Validation](https://validator.w3.org/)
 To validate the HTML code of the project.